Sir Charles Asgill, 2nd Baronet

 General Sir Charles Asgill, 2nd Baronet, GCH (6 April 1762 – 23 July 1823) was a career soldier in the British Army.
 At the end of the American Revolutionary War he became the principal of the so-called Asgill Affair of 1782, in which his retaliatory death sentence while a prisoner of war was commuted by the American forces who held him, due to the direct intervention of the government of France.
-Later in his career, he was involved in the Flanders campaign, the suppression of the Irish Rebellion of 1798 and was Commander of the Eastern Division of Ireland during the Irish rebellion of 1803.
+Later in his career, he was involved in the Flanders campaign, the suppression of the Irish Rebellion of 1798, and was Commander of the Eastern Division of Ireland during the Irish rebellion of 1803.

 Early life and education

-Charles Asgill was born on 6 April 1762, on the only son of a well-connected family.
+Charles Asgill was born on 6 April 1762, as the only son of a well-connected family.
 His father, Sir Charles Asgill, had been a former Lord Mayor of London, and was a London banker.
 His mother, Sarah Theresa Pratviel, was of a French Huguenot family, whose father was secretary to the ambassador to Spain.
 The family home was Richmond Place, now known as Asgill House, in Surrey.
 Asgill was educated at Westminster School and the University of Göttingen.

 Against his father's wishes, who offered a sizeable annual income to stay in England, Asgill entered the army on 27 February 1778, just before his 16th birthday, as an ensign in the 1st Foot Guards, a regiment today known as the Grenadier Guards.
 Asgill became lieutenant in the First Foot Guards, promoted to the rank of captain, in February 1781.